Is it normal to have diarrhea during pregnancy? What causes these loose stools, and what can you do if you are pregnant and experience them?

 Foods To Implement

-Some food are less likely to cause diarrhea than others.
+Some foods are less likely to cause diarrhea than others.
 If you’re having trouble with repeated trips to the bathroom, add in some of these foods.

 When you are suffering from diarrhea it is important you try to stick to a B.R.A.T. diet.
 This consists of bananas, rice, applesauce, and toast.